 VIAGGIO IN SICILIA

-Menfi, Vittoria, Noto, Etna, Capo Milazzo.
-Our Viaggio in Sicilia, not a random route and strongly linked to the diversity of landscape, the winds, the character of men and their wines, this project offers not only our interpretation but a glance at art.
-We host painters, photographers and writers, Italians and foreigners, and guide them through the districts that we have chosen for our vines and their wineries, during the harvest.
-We leave them the freedom to describe them with their pictures and emotions, capturing the spirit of each place.
-At the end of each journey we welcome the artists to the house at Ulmo, where they begin their creative work; in the following June all the work appears in an exhibition and one of each of their selected works, in the same spirit, contributes to family collection.
-It is our way of looking at our land, always with new eyes.
+Menfi, Vittoria, Noto, Etna, Capo Milazzo: a carefully chosen itinerary, strongly linked to the diversity of the landscapes, the winds, the character of the people and their wines.
+Through this project, it is no longer offered solely to our interpretation, but to the gaze of art.
+Since 2004, we have been hosting Italian and foreign painters, photographers, and writers, guiding them through the districts we have chosen for our vineyards and cellars during the harvest season.
+We give them the freedom to recount their experiences through images and emotions, capturing the soul of these places.
+At the end of each trip, we welcome the artists to one of our cellars so that they can begin their creative work.
+In June of the following year, all the works come together in an exhibition, and a selection of them contributes, in the same spirit, to the family collection.
+It is our way of looking at our land with ever-fresh eyes.